bradhuber1/trailblazer/README.md

 2. Once changes are complete, re-start the application (if the application is running use the ***CTRL+C*** in the command prompt or terminal to stop it), then run the following command:
 `npm start`

+## Windows PowerShell and Unix/Apple Terminal Basics
+* To see the path of where you are in the file system run the following command:
+`pwd`
+* To change directories:
+`cd path/to/directory`
+* To go back to the home directory:
+`cd`
+* To go back one directory:
+`cd ..`
+* To go back two directories:
+`cd ../..`
+* To see (list) what is in the current directory:
+`ls`

 ## Contribute to the Project
 This a 100% free and open source project.
 If you would like to contribute or support it, please contact me.
-5. Install a text/code editor or Interactive Development Environment (IDE) to edit code
-    * [Visual Studio Code](https://code.visualstudio.com/) is a cross-platform and easy to use code editor
+Help and good ideas are always welcome!